napari/napari/docs/explanations/rendering.md

 portion of the scene*.
 Without chunks we have only two choices: render nothing or render the entire scene.
 With chunks we can partially and progressively render the scene using whatever chunks are currently available.
-This very valuable because often the user can navigate or make other decisions with partially loaded data.
-Progressive rendering leads to be better user experience even if the user is just waiting.
+This very valuable because often the user can often navigate or make other decisions with partially loaded data, so progressive allows the user to operate more quickly.
+Also progressive rendering just feels more pleasant for the users.
+Progressive loading is a form of making the internal state of the application visible, which is often appreciated by the user.

 ![chunked-format](images/chunked-format.png)